-External factors that are outside the scope of the project could sometimes influence project viability.
+External factors that are beyond the scope of the project could sometimes influence project viability.
 An employer needs to adjust its business strategy and position in response to its external environment, e.g., customer needs, regulatory change, etc. As a result, any project could become obsolete because of strategic change or could lose key project members through resignation or redundancy.

-In some cases, the organisation could be dissolved, which effectively eliminates the environment the project resides in.
-Despite the risk planning of any project, such factors could still have significant impacts on the viability of the project.
+In some cases, the organisation could be forced to liquidate, which effectively eliminates the environment in which the project resides.
+Despite the risk planning for any project, such factors could still have significant impacts on the viability of the project.
 And there is no exception for EPA projects.
 For example, one apprentice was made redundant in the final few months of their EPA project.
-Although the apprentice was permitted to continue working on the EPA project to complete the degree apprenticeship, they took on additional paid contract work offers by their former employer to ease the financial burden.
-The additional paid contract work became the priority, which led to less time on the EPA project.
+Although the apprentice was permitted to continue working on the EPA project so as to complete the degree apprenticeship, they took on additional paid contract work offers from their former employer to ease the financial burden.
+The additional work became the priority, which led to less time on the EPA project.
 As a result, the EPA project took longer than expected to complete and delivered reduced results.
 Curiously, most of the actual project work had been done by the time the apprentice started to focus on the work contracts, and a significant portion of the remaining EPA project work was formal (such as writing up existing results).

-Most projects take output of other projects as their inputs.
+Most projects use output from other projects as their inputs.
 Therefore, the dependency on other projects could affect the project scope and schedule.
-For instance, one apprentice's EPA project required the input from the external consultants the employer hired.
-However, due to the senior management team change, the appointment of external consultants was significantly delayed, resulting in the EPA project not completed within the expected EPA end date.
+For instance, one apprentice's EPA project required the input from external consultants that the employer had hired.
+However, due to the senior management team change, the appointment of external consultants was significantly delayed, resulting in the EPA project not being completed within the expected EPA end date.